wernsey/rengine/DEVNOTES.md

 Docs says `SDL_UpdateTexture()` be slow.
 Do something different.

-I don't like the fact that you have to strdup() the string you return to Musl in the case of an external Musl function returning a string.
+I don't like the fact that you have to `strdup()` the string you return to Musl in the case of an external Musl function returning a string.
 The interpreter should be modified so that Musl does a `strdup()` after calling the external function in `fparams()` in musl.c (look for `v->v.fun()`).

 The current way of doing it has its pros, so I should think about it first before committing to a course of action.
 The best place to think about it is where I actually use the API (which at the moment is Rengine)

+I still have to put audio into the engine.
+At the moment I have SDL_mixer 2.0.0 built, but without any support for additional file formats.

 # Editor: